 It is important to continue antiretroviral therapy in the pre-conception period to reduce viral load.
 This helps prevent transmission to your partner and/or the baby.
+If you are not on antiretroviral therapy, it is recommended that you start treatment in the months before you start trying to conceive.
 Once you are pregnant, your health care provider (an HIV specialist and/or pharmacist) will adjust your therapy to the safest regimen for the fetus.
 Tell your HIV specialist about your intent to become pregnant so that any necessary changes in medications can be part of your planning.

 If you are attempting to become pregnant and your partner is HIV positive, you are at risk of contracting HIV.
+Your partner should be on combination antiretroviral therapy for at least 3-6 months, and have below-detectable levels of virus for at least 2 months in a row, before attempting to conceive.
 If your partner is not taking antiretroviral therapy, your risk of transmission is 0.1% to 0.3% per act of intercourse.
 One option to reduce this risk is to have a ‘sperm washing’ procedure conducted at a fertility clinic, followed by artificial insemination.

 There are many fertility techniques that can reduce the risk of HIV transmission to the uninfected partner.
 These include:

 Your health care provider and/or fertility specialist can give you all the information you need to make an informed choice on which method is best in your specific situation.

 There are new, very effective treatments now available that cure hepatitis C. There have not been many studies on how these treatments affect a growing baby so it is best to finish treatment before attempting to conceive.
 There is also an older drug called ribavirin that should not be used in either women or men for at least 6 months prior to conception.